 top of page

-The Waste Opportunity
+The "Waste" Opportunity

-Utah's Recycling
+Utah's Abysmal State of Recycling

-Unfortunately, Utah is seriously falling behind.
 According to the latest data, Utah ranks 32nd in the nation for recycling rates, down one spot from last year.
 Even more concerning is that Utah was recently ranked the second least eco-friendly state in the entire country.
 These statistics highlight a serious need for improvement in our state's recycling infrastructure and environmental efforts.

 Utah's Current Recycling Rate